aws/aws-sdk-java-v2/services-custom/dynamodb-enhanced/README.md

 ### Flattening map attributes

-When using composition, you can apply the @DynamoDbFlattenMap annotation to flatten a Map into top-level attributes:
+You can apply the @DynamoDbFlattenMap annotation to flatten a Map into top-level attributes:
 ```java
 @DynamoDbBean
 public class Customer {